adel-mamin/amast/libs/event/README.rst

   +--------------+                                 am_ao_post_...(event)

-Please note that the following pseudocode is incorrect:
+Please note that the following pseudocode shows an incorrect use of the API:

 .. code-block:: C